 Storm Treasure – Retired in 2012.
 Current location unknown.

 Was 2006 particularly unlucky or would I find similar fates for horses racing in the Derby in other years?
 It’s hard to say without doing the research.
-I do find it strange that 4 (and possibly 5) of the 6 horses featured in The First Saturday In May are gone now.
+I do find it strange that 4 (and most likely 5) of the 6 horses featured in The First Saturday In May are gone now.
 Is it a curse?
 Or just bad luck?
-I can only hope for Brother Derek that it is just a lot of coincidence and misfortune.